For purposes of Chapter 4731-26 of the Administrative Code:

 (E) "Chaperone" means a third person who, with the patient's consent, is present during a medical examination.

 (F) "Former patient" means one of the following:

 (1) A person for whom the licensee has not rendered health care services since the licensee-patient relationship was terminated; or

 (2) A person who has otherwise been admitted, discharged, or referred to another licensee for care subsequent to receipt of health care services by a licensee in an emergency setting or on an episodic basis, and such action has been recorded in the person's medical record or chart.

-(G) "Intimate examination" means an examination of the pelvic area, genitals, rectum, or, if the person is a female, a breast, or, if the person is a male, the prostate.
+(G) "Intimate examination" means an examination of the pelvic area, genitals, rectum, breast, or prostate.